Lain Singh Bangdel

 Opening Reception: Thursday, January 27, 2022, 4:30-7:30p

 The Yeh Art Gallery, St. John’s University is pleased to announce Lain Singh Bangdel: Moon over Kathmandu, the first solo museum exhibition in the United States by Nepal’s preeminent modern artist Lain Singh Bangdel (1919-2002).
 Moon over Kathmandu is also Bangdel’s first posthumous solo exhibition outside Nepal.
 A twentieth-century polymath, Bangdel became an acclaimed novelist, art historian, preservationist, academician, and painter who played a pivotal role in shaping the history of art in South Asia.
-For the first time, Moon over Kathmandu assembles more than twenty-five of Bangdel’s paintings to chart the artist’s pioneering pursuit of abstraction that would help define a modern Nepal.
+For the first time, Moon over Kathmandu assembles approximately twenty of Bangdel’s paintings to chart the artist’s pioneering pursuit of abstraction that would help define a modern Nepal.

 The exhibition will open on Thursday, January 27, 2022, with a reception from 4:30-7:30pm, and will remain on view through April 9, 2022.